Michael C. Fasching, MD

-Dr. Michael Fasching performs the liposuction procedure at his Minneapolis, MN plastic surgery facility.
+Dr. Michael Fasching performs the liposuction procedure at his plastic surgery facility.
 In the paragraphs below, he describes the procedure and how it can be used to help liposuction patients develop a more contoured figure.

 Liposuction is a procedure that can help sculpt the body by removing unwanted fat from specific areas, including the abdomen, hips, buttocks, thighs, knees, upper arms, chin, cheeks and neck.
 During the past decade, liposuction, which is also known as "lipoplasty" or "suction lipectomy," has benefited from several new refinements.
 Today, a number of new techniques, including ultrasound-assisted liposuction (UAL), the tumescent liposuction, and the super-wet technique, are helping many plastic surgeons provide selected patients with more precise results and quicker recovery times.
 Although no type of liposuction is a substitute for dieting and exercise, liposuction can remove stubborn areas of fat that don’t respond to traditional weight-loss methods.